Today, I’m going to tell you a story about why I could have been a passionate brand advocate for a local arcade.

 You just need to know where, when, and how to find them.

-This allows them to respond personally to the accomplishment.
+This lets them respond personally to the accomplishment.

 Responses could include:

-- Token vouchers for me to give to friends so they can come back with me and “Challenge the Champion.”
+- Token vouchers for me to give to friends so they can come back with me and “Challenge the Champ”.

 - A branded t-shirt or bumper sticker (or other swag) noting my accomplishment.
-This doesn’t even have to be unique to each game (to save costs), but could be as simple as a question (“Ask Me How I Became a Champion at XXXnameofarcadeXXX”) or a challenge.
+This doesn’t even have to be unique to each game (to save costs).
+It could be as simple as a question (“Ask Me How I Became a Champion at XXXnameofarcadeXXX”) or a challenge.

 - A package for a free celebration party at the arcade.
-It could include discount games, cake, balloons, the works (and in return they’d get me to bring a bunch of friends).
+It could include discount games, cake, balloons, the works (and in return, they’d get me to bring a bunch of friends who would all spend money).

 - Announce my name and victory on social media and challenge others to beat my score.
 Perhaps even offer a prize if someone could beat it within the next week.